bitpeach/EarthLiveForMatlab/README.md

  ![](https://github.com/bitpeach/EarthLiveForMatlab/blob/master/2017_05_11_20_00_00.png)

  * Imagine the shadow of live earth on your PC wallpaper may be rotated in every 10 minutes.
+ (Please wait for a moment.
+The following picture is animated.)
  ![](https://github.com/bitpeach/EarthLiveForMatlab/blob/master/EarthLive.gif)

 # The Limitation of EarthLiveForMatlab